Intellis-Blog-Software-Facility-Capital-Planning

 What is International Women's Day?

-This year's theme is #BreakTheBias and asks the world to call out instances of bias against women in the workplace, at school, and at home.
-In addition, the campaign asks people to show their support by posting selfies to social media while posing with their arms crossed along with the hashtags #BreaktheBias and #IWD2022.
+International Women's Day (I.W.D.) is a global holiday observed annually on March 8.
+This year's theme is #BreakTheBias, and it asks the world to call out instances of bias against women in the workplace, at school, and home.
+In addition, the campaign asks people to show their support by posting selfies to social media while posing with their arms crossed, along with the hashtags #BreaktheBias and #IWD2022.

 Intellis Celebrates Women in Tech!

 Women are at the heart of the origin story of early electronic computing.
 In the mid-twentieth century, women dominated the tech industry.
-They dominated careers in programming, computer design, maintenance, innovation, and even computerized war machines used to decrypt enemy communications.
+They dominated careers in programming, computer design, maintenance, innovation, and even computerized war machines to decrypt enemy communications.

-It is undeniable that women have left a lasting impact on the tech industry and continue to make essential contributionsTo celebrate this rich history, we're celebrating notable women in tech who helped transform the industry.
+Undeniably, women have left a lasting impact on the tech industry and continue to make essential contributionsTo celebrate this rich history, we're celebrating notable women in tech who helped transform the industry.

 Dame Stephanie Shirley